mehdiec/tweetoscope_2021_10/README.md

     cd tweetoscope_2021_10
     kubectl -n cpusdi1-45-ns apply -f /Deployment/intercell-zookeeper-kafka.yml
     kubectl -n cpusdi1-45-ns apply -f /Deployment/intercell-services.yml
+    kubectl -n cpusdi1-45-ns get pods

+    After the container creation time, all pods will be running on the cluster.

+    kubectl -n cpusdi1-45-ns logs <pod name>
+    This will show the output of the pod with the logger
     ```

 4. Fault tolerance test (With Intercell) - Supposing you run part.3